Eswar-521/python-libraries/xml/README.md

         # Initialize a variable to keep track of the current element being parsed
         self.CurrentData = ""

-    # This method is called every time a new element is encountered in the XML file
+    # Called when an element starts
     def startElement(self, name, attrs):
-        # Print the name of the element
         print("startElement :" + name)
-        # Update the value of the current data variable
         self.CurrentData = name
-        # If the current element is "code", print its "id" attribute value
+        # Print the "id" attribute if the element is "code"
         if name == "code":
             print("\tattribute id=" + attrs.getValue("id"))

-    # This method is called every time character data is encountered inside an element
+    # Called when text content is found within an element
     def characters(self, content):
-        # If the current element is "course", print its value
         if self.CurrentData == "course":
             print(content)
-        # If the current element is "code", print its value
         if self.CurrentData == "code":
             print(content)

-    # This method is called every time the end of an element is encountered
+    # Called when an element ends
     def endElement(self, name):
-        # Print the name of the element
         print("endElement:"  + name)

-# This function processes an XML file using the SAX parser and the TIContentHandler class
+# Function to process an XML file using the SAX
 def SAXprocessXML(sourceFileName):
     # Open the XML file for reading
     source = open(sourceFileName)
-  # Parse the XML file using the SAX parser and the TIContentHandler class
+    # Parse the XML file using the SAX parser
     xml.sax.parse(source, TIContentHandler())

-# Call the SAXprocessXML function with the path to the XML file as an argument
+# Call the function with the XML file path
-# Note: Change the folder to where the file is located
+# Note: Update the path to match your XML file location
 SAXprocessXML('E:/python-master/media/003-python-modules/test-data.xml')
 ```

-# Explanation
+## Explanation

+## 1 Importing xml.sax

+- `xml.sax` provides an event-driven XML parsing approach.
-1. Creating a Custom SAX Handler
+## 2 Creating a Custom Content Handler (TIContentHandler)

-- The class TIContentHandler inherits from xml.sax.ContentHandler.
+- Inherits from `xml.sax.ContentHandler.`
-Implements three key methods:
+- Handles three main SAX events:
-- `startElement(self, name, attrs):`
+- `startElement(self, name, attrs)`: Called at the beginning of an XML element.
-- Called when a new XML element is encountered.
+- `characters(self, content)`: Called when text content is found.
+- `endElement(self, name)`: Called at the end of an XML element.
+## 3 Extracting Data

-- Prints the element name and attributes (if available).
+- `startElement():` Prints the element name and extracts attributes.
-- `characters(self, content):`
-- Called when character data is encountered inside an element.
-- Prints the content of <course> and <code> elements.
+- `characters():` Prints text content inside course and code elements.
-- `endElement(self, name):`
-- Called when an element ends.
-- Prints the closing element name.
+- `endElement()`: Prints the closing tag.
-2. Parsing XML using SAX
-- The SAXprocessXML(sourceFileName) function:
+## 4 Processing XML File with SAXprocessXML()

 - Opens the XML file.
-- Passes it to xml.sax.parse() along with TIContentHandler.
-- Sample XML File (test-data.xml)
+- Calls `xml.sax.parse()` to parse the file using `TIContentHandler`